-19. Monitoring and review
+18. Monitoring and review

-19.1 This policy will be reviewed on an annual basis by the relationships, sex and health education\subject leader and headteacher.
-The next scheduled review date for this policy is July 2022.

-19.2 This policy will also be reviewed in light of any changes to statutory guidance, feedback from parents, staff or pupils, and issues in the school or local area that may need addressing.
+- 18.1 This policy will be reviewed on an annual basis by the Deputy CEO. - 18.2 This policy will also be reviewed in light of any changes to statutory guidance, feedback from parents, staff or pupils, and issues in the school or local area that may need addressing. - 18.4 Any changes made to this policy will be communicated to all staff, parents and, where necessary, pupils.